hpetren/chemodiv/README.md

 Petrén H., T.G.
 Köllner and R.R.
 Junker.
 2023.
 Quantifying
 chemodiversity considering biochemical and structural properties of compounds with the R package *chemodiv*.
-New Phytologist doi:
+New Phytologist 237: 2478-2492.
-10.1111/nph.18685.